Inception-framework/inception/debugger.md

 The debugger is not a single piece but a set of 3 off the shelf components.

 * Cypress FX3 CYUSB3 development board that has a Programmable Logic Circuit that enables fast communication with external FPGA.
-* FPGA development board, we used the Avnet Zedboard that is relatively affordable.
+* FPGA development board, we used the Zedboard Zynq-7000 Development Board that is relatively affordable.
 We choose this board for two simple reasons.
 First, we had one.
 Second, it has a FMC connector that makes the connection with the FX3 easier and more stable.
 * And finally the FX3 to FMC connector.

 **Note** The pinouts for the zedboard is avaliable ![here]()